AndreasHefti/flyKo/README.md

 - Lightweight but power-full and easy extendable event system for communication between Systems.

-- Independent Lower Level interface definition
+- Independent Lower Level interface definition.

 - Stringent Component builder API with DSL support.

 - Indexing for Component types and instances for fast access

-- Multiple Views
+- Multiple Views by using render-to-texture with FBO - Framebuffer Object.

+- OpenGL shader support.

+- Basic libraries for input, audio, tile-maps, animation, movement, contact/collision, particle, action, state, behavior and many more.

+- Extendable by design.
+Easily add and integrate third party libraries for physics or other needs within your game.

 Code Example
 --------------